pollosp/pulumi-poc/Readme.md

 # PULUMI DEMO
 ## Description
-This example creates a file from template in GCS
+This example creates a file from template in GCS displaying the `GREETING` variable

 ## Running the example